Ellery, New York

 Ellery is a town in Chautauqua County, New York, United States, located northwest of Jamestown and with an extended lakefront on the east side of Chautauqua Lake.
 In the 2020 census, Ellery had a population of 4,105.

 History

 The area known as Ellery was originally home to the Erie People.
 The first settlement of European colonists was made circa 1806.
 The town of Ellery was founded in 1821 from a part of the town of Chautauqua.
 William Ellery, signer of the Declaration of Independence, is the town's namesake.
 The lake frontage was developed early as a tourist and recreational location.

 Government

 The Ellery town government consists of a supervisor, council, and various department heads.

+The Town Hall/Courtroom is located in the population center of Bemus Point, at 25 Sunnyside Avenue, one block from the Bemus Point Village Hall, Post Office, Library, Fire Department, and Elementary School.
+Municipal services shared with the Village of Bemus Point include the positions of Codes Enforcement Officer and Assessor.

 Supervisors

-The following is an incomplete list of supervisors of the town:
+The following is a list of supervisors of the town: